arclabs561/runctl/docs/PROVIDER_COMPARISON.md

 2. **Lambda Labs** - Popular with researchers
 3. **Paperspace** - Startup-friendly

-These three would give `trainctl` coverage of the major GPU cloud providers beyond AWS and RunPod, with minimal implementation complexity.
+These three would give `runctl` coverage of the major GPU cloud providers beyond AWS and RunPod, with minimal implementation complexity.